The Best Water Still Lies Ahead

 Spring is the undisputed season of optimism, and the maiden's message is not lost on us.

-Finally at the parking area, we wrangle the boats down the ridiculous wooden launch and catch up with a couple other buddies who stop by – planning to start at the next put-in upstream.
+Finally at the parking area, we wrangle the boats down the steep wooden launch and catch up with a couple other buddies who stop by – planning to start at the next put-in upstream.
 It’s agreed that today is the day; there’s something you can just feel in the air.
 We bid them good luck and promise to leave a few untouched fish.

 There may not be a moment filled with greater expectancy than when creaky oars first break water on trout opener.
 We jostle for position out front, and Jason and I manage to win the duel, with Koz, Sam, and Kevin just behind.
 I start in the bow, rigged with a streamer, knowing we'll be hitting the better hatch water later when the day warms up.
 We'll switch spots after each fish, rotating between bow and sticks.
 A quick "yeeeh haw," and we are off.